mlabs-haskell/devblog-1/DEVBLOG.md

 ```

 For the second, we first need to decide what exactly we want indexes to do as
 numbers.
-A natural, and convenient, option is to treat `Index n` as natural
+A natural and convenient option is to treat `Index n` as natural
 numbers modulo `n`.
 This gives us almost everything we need for the `Num` type
 class[^4]: the only remaining decision is around `fromInteger`, as this will
 determine what literal syntax will do.
 Unfortunately, `fromInteger` overloads